SkySwimmer/Phoenix/README.md

 ## Documentation
 You can find the documentation at https://aerialworks.ddns.net/phoenix/docs

-This project is still a heavy WIP, we hope to ducment things better in the future.s
+This project is still a heavy WIP, we hope to document things better in the future.s